algorandfoundation/algokit-utils-ts/docs/capabilities/dispenser-client.md

 ## Funding an Account

-To fund an account with Algos from the dispenser API, use the `fund` method.
+To fund an account with Algo from the dispenser API, use the `fund` method.
 This method requires the receiver's address, the amount to be funded, and the asset ID.

 ```ts
 const response = await client.fund('receiver_address', 1000)